Develop a prompt flow

 You can test the flow in two ways:

-- To run a single node, select the Run icon on node in flatten view.
+- To run a single node, select the Run icon on a node in the default view.
 Once running is completed, you can quickly check result in node output section.

 - To run the whole flow, select the Run button at the right top.